DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 * Digital certificates are issued by a **certificate authority (CA)** in order to cryptographically verify the origin of signed content.
 * These certificates, such as those used for encrypted web traffic **(HTTPS SSL/TLS communications)**, contain information about the **registered organization** such as name and location.

-The following tools and website allows the attacker to gather digital certificate information.
+The following website allows the attacker to gather digital certificate information.

 * [crt.sh](https://crt.sh/) - crt.sh is a web interface to a distributed database called the **certificate transparency logs**.